North Atlantic Right Whale Sighting Advisory System

 When three or more right whales are sighted outside of SMAs, Dynamic Management Areas (DMAs) are put in place for two weeks that encompass an area commensurate to the number of whales present.
 Mariners are notified of DMAs via email, the internet, Broadcast Notice to Mariners (BNM), NOAA Weather Radio, and the Mandatory Ship Reporting system (MSR), and are requested to reduce their speed when transiting through DMAs.

-To report a right whale sighting, contact the U.S. Coast Guard via channel 16 or call:
+To report a right whale sighting, contact the U.S. Coast Guard via channel 16, through the WhaleAlert iPhone/iPad app or call:

 From Virginia to Maine 866-755-6622